The following sections of the Schuylkill River Trail are planned (conceptual) or in the pipeline (pre-construction)

 422 Bridge to Pottstown

-Phase 1 Industrial Highway to Pottstown Riverfront park is currently under construction and should be open in the spring of 2018.
-Phase 2 will be coordinated with Chester County and PennDOT to complete the missing link to Parker Ford (see below)
+Phase 1 422 Sportplex along Industrial Highway to Pottstown Riverfront park is officially open.
+Phase 2 will be a connection to the Route 422 Bridge over the Schuylkill River and coordinated with Chester County and PennDOT to complete the missing link to Parker Ford (see below)

 Parker Ford to Pottstown:

 A missing link in the Schuylkill River Trail runs from the current west end of the main trail in Parker Ford (Chester County) to Pottstown (Montgomery County).
 The eastern segment is being designed by Chester County and the County is trying currently to resolve right of way issues.
 The next segment part of a bridge reconstruction on Route 422 over the Schuylkill River and is currently under construction.